GoogleCloudPlatform/cloud-samples-tools/custard/README.md

   },

   // CI setup help URL, shown when a setup file validation fails.
+  // You can point this to your documentation.
+  // Defaults to no URL to show.
   "ci-setup-help-url": "https://example.com/path/to/config-setup-docs.html",

   // Match diffs only on .js and .ts files